News:

 Profiteering from illegal dumping

-Perhaps most troubling is that it's suggested those engaging in illegal dumping do so because they are unlikely to get caught and because the punishments are relatively lenient.
+Perhaps most troubling is that it's suggested that people illegally dump because they won't get caught and because the punishments are relatively lenient.

 Punishments vary from state to state, though.
-States that take a stricter approach will impose fines of up to $25,000 on those engaged in high levels of illegal dumping, and repeat offenders may even face prison time.
+States that take a stricter approach will impose fines of up to $25,000 on those engaged in high levels of illegal dumping, and repeat offenders may even face prison.

-Illegal dumping has several lasting impacts on our communities, the environment as a whole, and taxpayers burdened with the cost of expensive cleanup operations.
+Illegal dumping has several lasting impacts on our communities, the environment, and taxpayers burdened with the cost of expensive cleanup operations.

 Some key facts on the impact of illegal dumping include:

-billions are spent across the country every year in cleanups resulting in increased property taxes and service charges - source
+billions are spent across the country every year on cleanups resulting in increased property taxes and service charges - source

 illegal dumping has been linked to illnesses such as asthma, respiratory diseases, headaches, and nausea - source